Front gardens on the front line

 - Ask boroughs to adopt policies which support de-paving and re-greening (for example, setting appropriate policies to reduce the impact of conversion of front gardens for parking)

-- Seek funding for ‘neighbourhood scale’ de-paving/re-greening projects which also involve installation of SUDS in front (and back) gardens across London.
+- Seek funding for ‘neighbourhood scale’ de-paving/re-greening projects which also involve installation of SuDS in front (and back) gardens across London.
 These would most likely be implemented by local partnerships involving local authorities and local community groups, and possibly also professional contractors.

-- Ask national organisations and government to support changes to national policy or law, to create incentives to de-pave, re-green and install SUDS.
+- Ask national organisations and government to support changes to national policy or law, to create incentives to de-pave, re-green and install SuDS.

-- If you are interested in joining the network please message alice@cprelondon.org.uk.
+- If you are interested in joining the network, please message alice@cprelondon.org.uk

 - Watch the recording of the first network meeting (including presentations) here.